American McGee's Alice: Plot

 In 1863, Alice Liddell is awoken from a dream of Wonderland by a house fire.
 Although she is able to save herself, her parents are killed and she is left with serious burns and psychological damage.
-Alice is brought to Rutledge Asylum in a state of catatonia, where several years of treatment fail to rouse her from her coma.
+Alice is brought to Rutledge Asylum in a state of catatonia, where several years of treatment fail to rouse her from her stupor.
 When Alice's toy rabbit seems to call to her for help, she mentally retreats to Wonderland, which appears to have been disfigured by her broken mind.
 Alice meets the Cheshire Cat, who invites her to follow the White Rabbit.
 She learns from nearby village inhabitants that the Queen of Hearts has put Wonderland in decline and despondency, and that the White Rabbit has promised a champion in Alice.
 Alice is directed to an old gnome who can aid her pursuit of the White Rabbit by reducing her size.
 The gnome and Alice infiltrate the Fortress of Doors and enter the school inside, where they create an elixir that shrinks Alice and allows her passage to the Vale of Tears.

 After aiding the Mock Turtle in retrieving his stolen shell from the Duchess, Alice catches up to the White Rabbit, who takes her in the direction of the Caterpillar before he is crushed by the normal-sized Hatter's foot.
 Alice meets with the Caterpillar, who explains to her that Wonderland's current form is the result of Alice's survivor guilt and advises her to slay the Queen of Hearts to restore Wonderland's integrity.
 Alice returns to normal size after nibbling from a mushroom guarded by the Voracious Centipede.
 In the center of a plateau, Alice discovers a piece of the Jabberwock's Eye Staff.
-The voice of an unseen oracle tells Alice that before the Queen of Hearts can be slain, Alice must first eliminate the Queen's sentinel – the Jabberwock, who can only be killed with the completed Eye Staff.
+The voice of an unseen oracle tells Alice that before the Queen of Hearts can be slain, Alice must first eliminate the Queen's sentinel – the Jabberwock, who she must kill to obtain the final piece of the Eye Staff.
 In her search for the remaining pieces of the Eye Staff, Alice defeats the Red King in the chess-themed Looking-Glass Land, as well as the Hatter's minions Tweedledum and Tweedledee.
 Alice later finds that the Hatter is conducting cruel experiments on the March Hare and Dormouse, and he is keeping the Gryphon captive.
 After killing the Hatter, Alice frees the Gryphon, who offers to rally forces against the Queen of Hearts and takes Alice to the Land of Fire and Brimstone, the abode of the Jabberwock.
 Within the remains of Alice's old home, the Jabberwock wracks Alice with guilt over her parents' deaths and overpowers her in a fight until the Gryphon returns and rescues Alice by depriving the Jabberwock of one of his eyes.